AmirSalehTaghavian/mini-project-Navbar/README.md

 Runs in all browsers.✅

-The codes are made with HTML CSS.🚀
+The codes are made with HTML CSS JS.🚀

 The codes are clean and tidy.🎯